 Companies dedicated to mass consumption products understand perfectly well that the logo is the best communication tool within their reach; that is why they invest millions of dollars in achieving the perfect design.

 The same thing does not necessarily happen; we are used to getting things quickly, and at meager costs, it is not unusual to find companies that buy logos for 50 US dollars.
 It is not surprising either to see that the company transmits little of its benefits or characteristics through its visual appearance with an image of that price.
-The saying goes, “you get what you pay for.”
+The saying goes,

 Graphic designer working on a digital tablet

 Investing in the graphic image is one of the most successful strategies that a company can take; its return on investment is usually given in the short term.
 If the initial implementation is correct, the results will continue to be precise many years later.

 It is also true that investing in a strategic and quality design creates savings when implementing other facets of marketing activities, such as brochures, websites, and advertising since future uses and applications can be considered from the corporate image manual.

 GEt Monogram has based much of its product strategy on graphic and industrial design.

 It is no longer surprising to hear businessmen refer to Apple as an example of a successful, innovative, avant-garde, and masterful industrial design company; these same businessmen are the ones who try to haggle with the bill of design firms.

 It seems contradictory to me; I am not saying that every company should spend millions of dollars on its logo or product; I am proposing to establish a fair and coherent percentage to achieve the best possible image.